 You can instantly check your password’s health on Dashlane’s password health page.
 The password health page displays weak passwords, reused, or hacked, and then utilizes that information to calculate your overall health score.
 It helps keep track of your accounts and determine if you’ve been using bad passwords inadvertently (it happens to all of us).

 Dashlane’s dark web monitoring detects compromised passwords and will monitor up to five email accounts for you.
 In addition, it will look for any data breaches involving your added emails and tell you if any new ones are discovered.
 It’s simple monitoring, but it works.

 User Device Key & Master Password

 Instead, it’s constructed using 38 characters generated using the OpenSSL RAND byte function and various hardware and software parameters of your device.
-Then, all you have to do is enter a one-time password emailed to your email address to validate what you see.
+Then, you must enter a one-time password emailed to your email address to validate what you see.

-Dashlane’s help website is well-organized and simple to use, and we were able to access it using both the web app and the Chrome extension.
+Dashlane’s help website is well-organized and simple to use, and we can access it using the web app and the Chrome extension.
 It contains a big search box at the top and center to seek material, as well as several prewritten articles to handle common problems, such as “Buying and utilizing a premium family membership,” “How to update Dashlane,” and “Using Dashlane to autofill passwords with iOS.”